-It has been a little over a month since I experienced the wonder of SXSW and to be honest, I am still taken aback by the sheer size and a great mix of things to learn and experience that happen all over Austin, Texas in those 10 days.
+It has been a little over a month since I experienced the wonder of SXSW and to be honest, I am still taken aback by the sheer size of the SXSW.

 To some people SXSW is like a religious experience, but I stumbled upon it completely unaware of the global hype, just by looking for a conference that has everything in one place, from user experience design, new and emerging technologies all the way to futurism, seasoned with quality entertainment and a great crowd.
 That means well over 60.000 registered attendees.